-As lower-paid employees who are less likely to pursue higher levels of education, manufacturing and warehouse workers can often feel disrespected and dismissed by their leaders.
+As lower-paid employees are less likely to pursue higher levels of education, manufacturing and warehouse workers can often feel disrespected and dismissed by their leaders.
 That's why it's critical to make sure these employees feel valued, part of the team, and not disposable.
 Doing so will help with engagement and increase discretionary effort.

 Leaders can forget how vulnerable these employees are to disruption in finances.
 For example, people in these positions may experience car troubles that they can't afford to get fixed.
-Compensation becomes more important for employees lower on the economic ladder because they are more likely to focus on survival-level choices rather than luxury choices.
+Compensation becomes more critical for employees lower on the economic ladder because they are more likely to focus on survival-level choices rather than luxury choices.

 Financial vulnerability can set off a spiral of issues that result in higher absenteeism.
 Leaders who don't strive to understand these employees' experiences may mistakenly assume that these workers are irresponsible.
 Empathy for people’s hardships and challenges can go a long way in making all employees feel valued.

-Two key metrics to measure: discretionary effort and absenteeism
+Two key metrics to measure: Discretionary effort and absenteeism

 That said, turnover is probably not a key metric you should look at when examining warehouse employee engagement because the pay rates make for a strong incentive to follow the dollars.
 Hourly workers generally have more reason to leave when given a higher-paying option.

-People working in warehouse and manufacturing roles often spend the majority of their time doing repetitive tasks.
+People working in warehouse and manufacturing roles often spend most of their time doing repetitive tasks.
 This is part of why discretionary effort and absenteeism are key indicators of engagement for warehouse and manufacturing employees.
 To measure these factors, consider including the following survey questions in your next employee engagement survey:

 - [Company] motivates me to go beyond what I would in a similar role elsewhere

 - The leaders at [Company] demonstrate that people are important to the company's success